 Difficulty swallowing (dysphagia) occurs in some people, especially after a stroke, and in people with advanced dementia or results from an obstruction of the tube that connects the throat with the stomach (esophagus) with cancer.
 Sometimes the person can swallow safely by maintaining a certain body position while eating or by having only foods that are easy to swallow.
-Although people who are not near death and have difficulty swallowing can ask their doctors about the merits of and problems caused by feeding tubes (see Feeding tubes), feeding tubes are usually not inserted if people are closer to death or have severe dementia.
+Although people who are not near death and have difficulty swallowing can ask their doctors about the merits of and problems caused by feeding tubes Feeding tubes Often, the available choices for end-of-life care involve a decision whether to accept the likelihood of dying sooner but to be more comfortable or attempt to live slightly longer by receiving... read more , feeding tubes are usually not inserted if people are closer to death or have severe dementia.

 Loss of appetite (anorexia) eventually occurs in most people who are dying.
 Many conditions that cause poor food and liquid intake can be relieved, including inflammation of the stomach lining, constipation, toothache, a yeast infection in the mouth, pain, and nausea.
 Some people benefit from appetite stimulants such as corticosteroids taken by mouth (dexamethasone or prednisone), megestrol, or dronabinol.
 People who are close to dying should not have to force themselves to eat but they may especially enjoy eating small amounts of favorite home-cooked dishes.